“And I advanced in Judaism beyond many of my contemporaries in my own nation, being more exceedingly zealous for the traditions of my fathers”

 Many people use religion to gain standing among their peers.
 Their main goal is to impress people.
 They desire to be noticed.
 Self-promotion creates a sense of rivalry.

 Religion has a history of brutality.
 Religious history is full of intolerance and prejudice.
-We should turn in our religion if it makes us bigoted toward others.
+We should turn in our faith if it makes us intolerant toward others.